Welcome to the Alaska Jewish Museum

 Four Winters

-Please join us on Monday, April 13 at 5:30pm, for a screening of the acclaimed documentary Four Winters followed by a conversation with filmmaker Julia Mintz and Shlomo Bobrow, a survivor from the Polish partisans during the Holocaust.
-This will be held in Anchorage at the Wilda Marston Auditorium at Loussac Library.
-We will soon update you with a link to the ticket purchase site.
+On Monday, April 13 a screening of the acclaimed documentary Four Winters will be followed by a conversation with filmmaker Julia Mintz and Shlomo Bobrow, a survivor from the Polish partisans during the Holocaust.
+This will be held in Anchorage at the Wilda Marston Auditorium of the Loussac Library.

-“All I owned was a rifle, a leopard coat and my camera,” says Faye Schulman, whose clandestine photographs of Jewish partisans living in the forests of Eastern Europe documented their efforts to disrupt the Nazi killing machine by blowing up bridges, derailing trains, and smuggling Jews.
+“All I owned was a rifle, a leopard coat and my camera,” says Faye Schulman, whose clandestine photographs of Jewish partisans living in the forests of Eastern Europe documented their efforts to disrupt the Nazi killing machine by blowing up bridges, derailing trains, smuggling Jews, burning electric stations, and attacking armed enemy headquarters.
 The image of Schulman with an ammunition belt slung over her fashionable shoulder is only one of many jaw-dropping moments in Julia Mintz’s riveting documentary.
 Some of the last surviving partisans tell stories of cold, hunger, and fear, but also of their capacity for courage, altruism, resourcefulness, and barbarism.
 Maybe you think you’ve heard it all before.
 You haven’t.

 Scroll to top